Texas gunman in Walmart shooting gets 90 consecutive life sentences and may still face death penalty

 “Patrick’s thinking is at odds with reality … resulting in delusional thinking,” Spencer said.

-Crusius became alarmed by his own violent thoughts, Spencer said, including once leaving a job at a movie theater because of those thoughts.
-He said Crusius once searched online to look for ways to address his mental health and dropped out of a community college near Dallas because of his struggles.
+Crusius became alarmed by his own violent thoughts, Spencer said, and he once left a job at a movie theater because of them.
+He said Crusius once searched online to look for ways to address his mental health, and he dropped out of a community college near Dallas because of his struggles.

 Spencer said Crusius had arrived in El Paso without a specific target in mind before winding up at the Walmart.